vaibhavksinha/document_scanner/README.md

 GetX: For state management and navigation. get

-Image Picker: For capturing images from the camera or picking from the gallery. image_picker
+Image Picker: For capturing images from the camera or picking them up from the gallery. image_picker

 Image Editor Plus: For providing simple image editing tools like crop, rotate, etc.